-The MSocW Social Work is a professional qualification which entitles you to register as a social worker: a challenging and rewarding career.
+The Master in Social Work (Hons) is a professional qualification which entitles you to apply to register as a social worker: a challenging and rewarding career.

 This course replaces the BA Social Work, which accepted its final students in 2017.